ashley-leonard/tinysis-api/README.md

 ## Prerequisites

-To run natively, you need Ruby 2.6 and mysql server.

-To run using the docker setup, you need to install docker and docker-compose.
+To run using the docker setup (recommended), you need to install docker and docker-compose.

-You may need libmysqlclient:

-    apt install libmysqlclient-dev
+To run natively, you need Ruby 2.6 and mysql server, and possibly, libmysqlclient-dev

 ## Config

-The secrets.yml file can be downloaded from AWS using the command `./tiny-utils.sh getApiSecrets`.
+You will need AWS credentials to download the secrets.
+Contact dev@tinysis.org for access.

+Then run:

+    ./tiny-utils.sh setupApi

 ## Is the server up?